-The Commission recommends no legislation relating to pre-trial procedure because, under present California law, pre-trial procedure is governed by court rules promulgated by the Judicial Council.
-The enactment of statutes in this area would result in a confusing and hybrid pre-trial system partly governed by statute and partly by rule.
+The Commission recommends no legislation relating to pre-trial conferences in eminent domain proceedings because, under present California law, such conferences are governed by court rules promulgated by the Judicial Council.
+The enactment of statutes in this area would result in a confusing and hybrid pre-trial system governed partly by statute and partly by rule.